chengxiaocx/chengxiaocx.github.io/index.md

 ## News

-- **[June, 2024]** My first-authored paper examining the semantic effects on emotional prosody perception has been accepted in the *Cognition and Emotion*.
+- **[June, 2024]** My first-authored paper examining the semantic effects on emotional prosody perception has been accepted in *Cognition and Emotion*.
 - **[March, 2024]** I have been awarded the [Dr. Richard Walker Memorial Endowed Fellowship](https://sc.edu/study/colleges_schools/artsandsciences/walker_institute/research/student_scholarships_and_grants/index.php).
 - **[March, 2024]** Our abstract comparing [emotional prosody perception in novice and advanced L2 Chinese learners](https://osf.io/dwv32/) has been accepted for [HSP 37](https://hsp2024.github.io).
-- **[February, 2024]** A co-authored paper on English prosodic focus marking has been published in the [*Journal of Speech, Language, and Hearing Research*](https://doi.org/10.1044/2023_JSLHR-23-00508).
+- **[February, 2024]** A co-authored paper on English prosodic focus marking has been published in [*Journal of Speech, Language, and Hearing Research*](https://doi.org/10.1044/2023_JSLHR-23-00508).
 - **[December, 2023]** I have been invited for a talk at the special session on second language acquisition for [LCUGA 2024](https://www.linguistics.uga.edu/lcuga-2024).
 - **[October, 2023]** Our abstract about semantic congruence effects on emotional prosody perception has been accepted for [FPM 2023](https://lin.ufl.edu/florida-psycholinguistics-meeting-2023/).
 - **[July, 2023]** Our abstract comparing the semantic effects on emotional prosody perception in L1 and L2 speakers has been accepted for BUCLD 48, and I received the Paula Menyuk Travel Award.